What is a sidemount pouch?

 IMHO, thigh pockets are entirely inappropriate for sidemount diving.
 They are difficult to access with sidemount cylinders in place; near-impossible with multiple deco/stage cylinders – and they can cause ‘A-framing’ of the cylinders by pushing the bottoms out away from the diver.

-4. Cylinder Pocket.
 Use existing, or extra, cam bands on the cylinder to attach a belt-secured type pocket.
-The sort of pocket you’d normally fit to a harness 2″ waist strap.
+The sort of pocket you’d normally fit a harness 2″ waist strap.
 It’s a FAR from optimal solution for technical/overhead environment diving, as per putting weights on your cylinders; because it can cause entanglement and entrapment.
 But it might be a workable solution for recreational, open-water sidemount divers (who aren’t ‘beginning with the end in mind‘ towards future technical/overhead diving).

 Currently residing in Subic Bay, Philippines; he has amassed more than 10,000 open-circuit and CCR dives over three decades of challenging diving across the globe.

 Andy has published numerous diving magazine articles and designed advanced certification courses for several dive training agencies, He regularly tests and reviews new dive gear for scuba equipment manufacturers.
 Andy is currently writing a series of advanced diving books and creating a range of tech diving clothing and accessories.